 - Practice good oral hygiene.
 If maintaining good oral hygiene becomes too cumbersome for you with our fixed retainer, we will recommend a removable one.

 - Take care of your retainer.
-As a courtesy, Hardy Pediatric Dentistry and Orthodontics will cover any breakage of the fixed retainer for the first year, after this will be you will be responsible for the costs for repair/or replacement retainers.
+As a courtesy, Hardy Pediatric Dentistry & Orthodontics will cover any breakage of the fixed retainer for the first year.
+After this, will be you will be responsible for the costs for repair/or replacement retainers.